cargilcm/re101micro/README.md

   simple bash strings) for search in the form of +/your_search and, optionally, {#iterations of the search}  e.g.  ./micro my_file.txt +/dog {2}

+with the exceptions of scroll up/down, vsplit,hsplit &
+insertenter the bufkeuyctions from bufpane.go have been mapped into commands.go so from within micro you can now ctrl+e then type them to see what they do in realtime.